mirego/accent/cli/README.md

 }
 ```

 `fileWithParentDirectory`: Use the path of the file in addition to the file name.
-This is useful if you want to keep your file i multiple nested directories, per language.
+This is useful if you want to keep your file in multiple nested directories, per language.
 Use the position of the `%slug%` placeholder in the `target` as the root of the path.

 ```
 {
   "files": [